 - International Sister State Agreement Memorandum (PDF)

-- REACH Act
+- REACH Act Guidelines and Course List

-- Articulation Agreements & Academic Transfer
+- Articulation Agreements and Academic Transfer

-CHE sets procedures for course transferability at the undergraduate level between two- and four-year public institutions.
+The CHE sets procedures for course transferability at the undergraduate level between two- and four-year public institutions.
 By enhancing credit transfer, articulation agreements allow students to seamlessly transition from one institution to another.